Yes, I am turning 30 in a week. Don’t know how to perceive it. Unable to understand whether to feel happy or to feel sad…

 If you ask about my professional sphere…

-Maybe, the reason why am I reluctant to reach the 30 is that I feel I could have done better with the phase of the twenties.
+Maybe, the reason I am reluctant to reach the 30 is I could have done better with the phase of the twenties.
 And I still have a lot to achieve before I reach this stage.
-I feel I lag behind when it comes to achieving my goals.
+I feel I lag in achieving my goals.

 Sometimes, I even feel like a loser.
 When I look back, I don’t recall a beautiful past.
 Life has not been a fairy tale for me even after having everything a man needs to be happy.
 If I die a natural death which I suppose is 60, half of my life is over.
 But I still don’t know where my life is leading to.

 Read in a study somewhere that people get prone to a heart attack after they reach 30.
 Now see, even studies indicate that my end is near.
 Hahaha… seriously these things have tickled my mind.
 You know why?
 Because if I die today, what will the people remember me for?
 Have I done anything worth remembering?
 Wow… some serious questions, huh?